Are you open year-round?

 Yes, we have plants for sale April through June.
-We sell several varieties of hardy lavenders: Munstead, Hidcote, Grosso and Provence.
+We sell several varieties of hardy lavenders: Munstead, Hidcote, Grosso and Super Blue.
 Our plants are in 4” pots which is a great starting size for the garden.

 Can you grow lavender indoors?

 No, lavender is a sun loving plant that needs 6-8 hours of direct sun daily.
 Even a sunny window will not provide adequate sunlight for lavender.

 Can you grow lavender in a container?